garrandall/popular-music-data/tracks/ain-t-that-peculiar-marvin-gaye.md

-I cried so much just like a child that's lost its toy Maybe baby you think these tears i cry are tears of joy A child can cry so much until you do everything they say But unlike a child my tears don't help me to get my way I know love can last through years
+I cried so much just like a child that's lost its toy Maybe baby you think these tears I cry are tears of joy A child can cry so much until you do everything they say But unlike a child my tears don't help me to get my way I know love can last through years